pH-7/pH-7/README.md

 #### 🏁 Happy Coding! 🤗

 <details open><summary><em>Who Am I?</em></summary>
   Pierre-Henry, passionate full stack engineer, building things that matter with a real impact on the world!🌏 Really like to take care of others and manage my workflow based on productivity methodologies.
 Open to fast-paced changes with rapidly evolving business and technologies.
 I’m always thirsty to learn and undertake new exciting things and thrilling challenges.

 </details>

 <details><summary><em>Further about me? 🤔</em></summary>
-  <p>👉 <strong><a href="https://pierrehenry.be">PierreHenry.BE</a></strong> 🏁</p>
+  <p>👉 **[PierreHenry.BE][author-url]** 🏁</p>
   <p>
     <img src="https://avatars0.githubusercontent.com/u/1325411?s=200" alt="Pierre-Henry Soria" />
   </p>